 Summer Sailing Camp Checklist

 Having fun on an Open BIC.
 These youngsters are wearing full wetsuits (provided), and are ready for a wet and wild adventure.
-For info on this camp go to Monterey Peninsula Yacht Club.
+More info on this camp is availble from the Monterey Peninsula Yacht Club.

 Sail Camp can be the highlight of your child’s summer, where lifetime friendships can blossom, and where your child can become a committed sailor for decades of enjoyment.